 “That's a shocking acccusation!
 How do you know that?”

 “My father’s an influential person in the religious right, active in the Republican Party.
 He hinted at it.
-Then I phoned an old school friend of mine who’s attending Bible college to become a pastor.
+Then I visited an old school friend of mine who’s attending Bible college to become a pastor.
 He has connections with the militias.
 He’d heard of it, too, and filled me in on the plan.
 You see, I’m supposed to be one of them, or they would never have told me about it.
 I went to the same Christian college, and have been teaching at a Christian high school.”

 “A fundi with a conscience!
-So, you were going to tell me all this?”
+And you were going to tell me all this?”

 “Well, yes!”
 Jeff gave an exasperated laugh.
 “I told you in my fax the whole of Congress was in danger.”

 “And you wanted to talk to a member of congress about it.
 Why didn’t you just phone the FBI?”

 “I did phone them, a couple of times.
 They said they would look into it, but I totally got the impression they thought I was a crank, and were not going to give me the time of day.
 They said security was already very high around the Capitol building, and had been since 9-11.
 And I think they just out-and-out dismissed it when I said the bomb might be carried in by a congressman.”

 “Well, it does sound crazy…Still, there were a few other members of Congress leaving the building when I did.
 And, come to think of it, they were mostly those extreme neocon GOPs I despise.”
 She realized with a chill that his explanation jived with what she knew.
 “I thought it was just that they didn’t want to hear the president speak any more than I did, since he is, in their eyes, a relatively ‘moderate’ Republican—not that I would call him moderate—and they…Oh my God!
 The president—he may have been in there already!”